PlayBrainWii/PlayBrain/README.md

 - [ ] An actual GUI interface (planned with libwiigui)
 - [ ] Traversal server alongside direct connections
 - [ ] Remove need for configuring config.ini on PC for connections
+- [ ] Add support for USB backups and burned discs

 ---